emdorgan/portfolio/README.md

 # To-do list

+* Fix the bug where the nav items get hidden on browser resize
+* Figure out why the text-wrap changes abruptly on portfolio page
 * change padding or margin between nav items to be % based.
 * Figure out elegant background image for landing page.
 * Make the social media icons shrink (or resize on ~300px width screen)